athena-labz/athena/README.md

 To solve these issues, we propose DigiServices: a digital platform that allows service providers and clients to engage in honest transactions without the parties needing to trust each other.
 Built on Cardano, it uses smart contracts to enable parties to offer their services without the possibility of misinterpreation or ambiguity.
 It uses a reputation system to penalize dishonest parties and reward honest parties.

 With DigiServices, when Alice publishes her service online, it will be stored inside the Datum of a Plutus Validator called *marketplace*.
-The Datum of the contains a list of `Service`s. `Service` is a special data type that holds four values:
+The Datum of the contains a list of `Service`s.
+`Service` is a special data type that holds five values:
 - `Title`
    - the name of the service Alice will provide (e.g. *Novel Writer*)
 - `Description`
    - provides context such as Alice's background and allow Alice to market service
 - `Price`
    - amount of DSET tokens the client will pay to receive the service
-- `Signature`
-   - a non-fungible token that is only valid if it contains a cryptographic signature created from the combination of the owner's private key and the `Accusation Contract` validator hash.
+- `Trust`  is the Trust Token amount, deposited by the service provider at each service contract deal
+- `Publisher` is the member public key hash

 Example
 ```haskell